youssefalaoui2000/multimodal_RAG/README.md

 # Multimodal RAG Chatbot for Multi-Structured Documents

 ## Overview
 This project implements a **Retrieval-Augmented Generation (RAG) chatbot** capable of answering questions based on the content of uploaded PDF documents.
 It utilizes **Chroma** for vector storage, **Hugging Face transformers** for language models, and **multi-vector retrieval** to enhance response accuracy.
-The chatbot supports both **text and multimodal inputs** (text and images), integrating **summarization, document retrieval, and text generation** to provide detailed answers.
+The chatbot supports **multimodal inputs** (text, tables and images), integrating **summarization, document retrieval, and text generation** to provide detailed answers.

 ## Usage Guide
 1. **Access the chatbot:** [Visit my Hugging Face Space](https://huggingface.co/spaces/yoy2000/RAG_vision_documents) *(Note: It might be paused at times).*